danos/dpdk/doc/guides/nics/mlx5.rst

   - x86_64 with ConnectX-4, ConnectX-4 LX, ConnectX-5 and Bluefield.
   - POWER8 and ARMv8 with ConnectX-4 LX, ConnectX-5 and Bluefield.

+- ``rxq_cqe_pad_en`` parameter [int]

+  A nonzero value enables 128B padding of CQE on RX side.
+The size of CQE is aligned with the size of a cacheline of the core.
+If cacheline size is 128B, the CQE size is configured to be 128B even though the device writes only 64B data on the cacheline.
+This is to avoid unnecessary cache invalidation by device's two consecutive writes on to one cacheline.
+  However in some architecture, it is more beneficial to update entire cacheline with padding the rest 64B rather than striding because read-modify-write could drop performance a lot.
+On the other hand, writing extra data will consume more PCIe bandwidth and could also drop the maximum throughput.
+It is recommended to empirically set this parameter.
+Disabled by default.

+  Supported on:

+  - CPU having 128B cacheline with ConnectX-5 and Bluefield.

 - ``mprq_en`` parameter [int]

   A nonzero value enables configuring Multi-Packet Rx queues.
 Rx queue is